verrazzano/verrazzano/application-operator/internal/app/README.md

   - Make sure to populate the `spec.selector.matchlabels` and `spec.template.metadata.labels` with the same custom value:

     `app: <application-name>`
-  - Annotate the Deployment with this to enable metrics the Metrics Template Webhook:
+  - Annotate the Deployment to enable metrics the Metrics Template Webhook:

     `app.verrazzano.io/metrics=test-metrics-template`